jcacela0298/Python-Programs/intermediate-python/Ex.9 Bank Account Management Program/ReadMe.txt

 Usage:

-To use this program, feel free to run the "test.py" file, and verify in the "demo.txt" file that the methods work properly.
-Feel free to re-run it the test.py file with your own values -- Below are the methods for each module.
+To use this program, run the "test.py" file, and observe in the "demo.txt" file the results of the print statements from the "test.py" file to observe the method functionality.
+Also, feel free to re-run the test.py file with your own values -- below are the methods for each module.

 Savings Account Methods				Description